Finding your niche

 Elizabeth Hargrave created a game about birds.
 This was an unusual theme for a game and fell well outside of a lot of common gaming tropes like zombies, Cthulu, and other fantasy themes.
 Nonetheless, Wingspan has been extremely successful.

 Hargrave wanted to make a game about something she was interested in.
-She got the attention of Stonemaier games, who signed Wingspan and released it in early 2019.
+She got the attention of Stonemaier Games, who signed Wingspan and released it in early 2019.

 Hargrave found her niche, yet because her game was so well-received, her audience went well beyond those who are simply interested in birds.